 Notably, Massachusetts recorded the steepest decline in crime rate in the country in this period (about 40 percent) while reducing the number of people convicted of non-violent drug crimes in prison by 45 percent from 2008, cutting its overall imprisonment rate roughly in half.
-In fact, across the country, where the crime rate did fall, it fell faster, however slightly, in states with increased imprisonment rates.
+In fact, across the country, where the crime rate did fall, it fell faster, however slightly, in states with decreased imprisonment rates.

 Some states bucked the trend

 It’s tough to say why some states successfully reduced their prison population while others failed.
 One possible commonality relates to socioeconomic well-being.
 Over half of the states where imprisonment rates grew had poverty rates above the national average as well.
 Those states were also some of the hardest hit by the opioid epidemic.
 West Virginia typifies this experience: crime rates dropped, but incarceration rose amidst the state’s struggles with opioid abuse and poverty.

 Opioid addiction may also explain a relative lack of progress in Rust Belt states.
 In 2017, for example, Ohio and Pennsylvania experienced overdose death rates of 46 and 44 per 100,000, respectively.
 Both saw prison rates remain stagnant, as did nearby Kentucky, another state with high overdose deaths.
 The trend is not clear, though, as other states struggling with addiction, such as Alaska, were able to successfully cut their prison population.